MrBobertus/MrBobertus.github.io/README.md

 *   Python:      ⌀

 **More information:**
 Here is a visualization of my skill levels.
-I will be trying to learn more on the already learned section and increase the bars but to atleast 3✦ before i will try to learn something new.
+I will be trying to learn more on the already learned section and increase the bars to atleast 3✦ before i will try to learn something new.

 <details>
   <summary>Skill Level Guide</summary>